Skip to Content Facebook Feature Image

 “It appears that this was a targeted event, that it may be a family dispute,” she said.

-Goncalves did not provide details about the suspect or the ages of those who were killed, though she said it appeared that both victims were adults.
+The police chief did not provide further details about the shooter or the victims, except for saying it appeared that both victims who died were adults.

-She said investigators were trying to piece together what happened and speak with witnesses of the shooting inside Dennis M. Lynch Arena in Pawtucket, a few miles outside Providence.
+She said investigators were trying to piece together what happened and have spoken with scores of witnesses who were there inside Dennis M. Lynch Arena in Pawtucket, a few miles outside Providence.
 They also were reviewing video taken from the hockey game.
 Unverified footage circulating on social media shows players diving for cover and fans fleeing their seats after popping sounds are heard.

-Outside the arena, tearful families and high school hockey players still in uniform could be seen hugging before they boarded a bus to leave the area.
-Roads surrounding the arena were shut down as a heavy police presence remained and helicopters flew overhead.
+Outside the arena, tearful families and high school hockey players still in uniform were seen hugging before they boarded a bus to leave the area.

-“The fortunate thing is that the two incidents are not related, but it is very tragic,” said Pawtucket Mayor Don Grebien.
+“The fortunate thing is that the two incidents are not related, but it is very tragic,” Pawtucket Mayor Don Grebien said.
 “These are high school kids.
 They were doing an event, they were playing with their families watching, a fun time, and it turned into this.”

 Pawtucket is nestled just north of Providence and right under the Massachusetts state border.
 A city of just under 80,000, Pawtucket had up until recently been known as the home to Hasbro’s headquarters.